Soldering

 Single turnout Frog Juicer

-If you are planning on signalling and block detection, be sure to read about using frog juicers with block detection in the section on Block Detection.
+If you are planning on signalling and block detection, be sure to read about using Frog Juicers with block detection in the section on Block Detection.

-Which frog juicer should you buy?
+Which Frog Juicer should you buy?
 There isn't much of a price savings for a hex juicer over a mono juicer, so buy the juicer that is right for your application.
 For single turnouts, buy a mono juicer and put it under the turnout.
 If you have a crossover or crossing (diamond), use a dual juicer.
 For a double crossover, use a hex juicer.
 If you have a yard with multiple turnouts on the same DCC block, you may want to use a hex juicer here as well.

-Tam Valley Depot's Kermit The #6 Frog
+Tam Valley Depot's Kermit The #6 Frog.

 Remember: A live frog is a happy frog!
 No frogs were harmed in the making of this product!
 Juice is electrical slang in the U.S. for electricity.
 A power routed frog is often referred to as a live frog.
-Depending on what is in the glass, some frogs are happier than others!

 SUGGESTION: Automatic Balloon Track Control